 “Job-hopping” is something every professional should avoid, right?
 Wrong.
-If you’re thinking that job-hopping is bad for your career and reputation, here’s our take on job-hopping.
-If you can do job-hopping strategically, you will be able to create a better reputation, earn more money, get promoted faster and eventually earn the title of an expert generalist.
+If you think that job-hopping is bad for your career and reputation, here’s our take on job-hopping.
+If you can do job-hopping strategically, you will be able to create a better reputation, earn more money, get promoted faster, and eventually earn the title of an expert generalist.

-The reason job-hopping seems bad to so many people (especially those who run companies) because when one or more people make a transition from one company to another, they have to pay the price.
-No-one likes increasing attrition rates.
+The reason job-hopping seems bad to so many people (especially those who run companies) is that when one or more people make a transition from one company to another, they have to pay the price.
+No one likes increasing attrition rates.
 But this is the scenario – as the company owners think about the growth of their organizations, you need to think about the growth of YOU Inc. as well.

 Leadership guru Robin Sharma says – “As you learn more, you will earn more.”
 So when you take a strategy to make learning the first measuring grid of career success, earning great money would just be a by-product.
 It’s always better to earn more money if you don’t want to get trapped by a security mindset.
 Look ahead.
 Companies need generalists more than ever.
 They need people who know how to solve a problem, how to present, how to write exciting copy, how to maintain cordial relationships with clients, how to read complex financial charts and how to increase profits & reduce the cost.
 So, you get the idea of why job-hopping will teach you all the skills you need to have to be the smartest professional in your organization.